Comment (0)

 Tarte Tropezienne

-Tarte tropézienne, also known as “La Tarte de Saint-Tropez”, is a famous french dessert pastry.
-It was created in 1955 by Polish confectioner Alexandre Micka, a pâtisserie owner in Saint-Tropez, where he moved just after the war.
+Tarte Tropézienne, also known as “La Tarte de Saint-Tropez”, is a famous French dessert pastry.
+It was created in 1955 by Polish confectioner Alexandre Micka, a pâtisserie owner in Saint-Tropez, where he moved shortly after the war.
 Micka adapted his grandmother’s recipe to create the first version of tarte tropézienne in 1952.
-A few years later, actress Brigitte Bardot discovered a love of pastries while filming “And God Created Woman” in Saint-Tropez.
-It was, in fact, named after her and popularised after she “discovered” it.
-Micka officially registered the trademark. (the source: Wikipedia).
+A few years later, actress Brigitte Bardot discovered the pastry while filming And God Created Woman in Saint-Tropez.
+It was later named after the town and popularised after she “discovered” it, and Micka officially registered the trademark.
+(Source: Wikipedia.)

-The Tarte Tropezienne is a halved brioche pastry filled with creme patisserie and buttercream (or a mixture with whipped cream) and topped with pearl sugar.
-I prepared the Tarte Tropezienne in an individual mini version.
-You can also find this version in the original French patisserie.
-It tastes lovely and unique; the combination of cream with delicate brioche, pearl sugar and syrup will delight you.
+Tarte Tropézienne is a brioche pastry split in half and filled with crème pâtissière and buttercream (or sometimes a mixture with whipped cream), then topped with pearl sugar.
+I prepared it in an individual mini version — a style you can also find in traditional French pâtisseries.
+It tastes delicate and unique; the combination of cream, soft brioche, pearl sugar and syrup is truly irresistible.

-Ingredients for brioche dough:
+Ingredients for the brioche dough:

 • 300 g plain flour